IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/getting-the-tomtom-api-key-navkit2.md

 Now that you received your TomTom API key, it can be used with the TomTom IndiGO SDK.
 Add it to either the top-level `local.properties` file or your `gradle.properties` file.

-- The `local.properties` file can be created in the top-level folder of your local TomTom IndiGO SDK.
+- The `local.properties` file can be created in the top-level directory of your local TomTom IndiGO SDK.
-- The `gradle.properties` file is located in the folder specified by the `GRADLE_USER_HOME` environment variable, usually `~/.gradle/`.
+- The `gradle.properties` file is located in the directory specified by the `GRADLE_USER_HOME` environment variable, usually `~/.gradle/`.
 See [Configure a TomTom API Key](/tomtom-indigo/documentation/tutorials-and-examples/setup/configure-a-tomtom-api-key-navkit2) for details and alternative ways to configure the key.